 York County joined forces with the Charlotte Reginal Partnership and is being considered for two of the twenty sites proposed by Charlotte as a potential Amazon campus.
 The building site must be at least 500,000 square feet to build the new headquarters, within 30 miles of a population center with at least one million people, and 45 minutes to the nearest international airport.
 York County would meet these criteria for the HQ2 project.

 The Greenville and Spartanburg metropolitan areas joined together as the Upstate S.C.
 Alliance to make the case to Amazon that together they can meet the criteria the e-commerce giant is looking for to build a new headquarters.
 The Alliance is presenting a 10 county plan to convince Amazon to choose the Upstate.

 Source: Post & Courier, “In the hunt for 50,000 jobs,” by Thad Moore, October 23, 2017.

-Carolina Services, Inc. (CSI) is Charleston’s premier commercial space planning and improvement company.
+When it’s time to build, renovate, or upfit your commercial space, call Carolina Services, Inc. We are Charleston’s premier commercial space planning and improvement company.
 Contact CSI to see how we can help design, manage and implement innovative and cost effective solutions for our commercial space.